“How do I start?” is a common question people ask when considering improving their diet and making healthier choices.

 Set aside a few hours and cook.
 On a Sunday after a visit to the markets is good, when you can make your dinner that night plus prep for the upcoming week’s breakfasts and lunches.
 Also, cook in large batches – make double and freeze the extra in individual portions.
 (Write the date on the container lid in a whiteboard pen so you know how fresh it is.)
 (Note: Think about food storage.
 Do you have enough containers to store your meals?
 Do you have the right ones – the correct sizes, the ones with the little dividers in the middle, plastic ziplock bags, or a lunch box or cooler bag if you don’t have fridge access during the day?
-If not, it’s worth investing in good quality food storage, like Tupperware or better yet glass containers like Pyrex.)
+If not, it’s worth investing in good quality food storage, like Tupperware or better yet glass containers like the Pyrex ones.)

-Hope that helps!
+I hope that helps!
 Let me know if you have any good tips yourself.